Z80-Retro/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

 * filesystem/retro.img - BIOS and Base OS plus some other utilities. - Drive A.

-You could go ahead and copy just the BIOS + CP/M onto the SD Card, but without some of the extra utiltiies it could be difficult to get started.
+You could go ahead and copy just the BIOS + CP/M onto the SD Card, but without some of the extra utilities it could be difficult to get started.
 Our recommendation is to copy the `retro.img` which contains some of the example programs that you have seen John talk about in his videos.

 ### Using the included Makefile to copy drive.img to your SD Card

 The `filesystem/Makefile` does include a burn recipe that is designed to be run on a Raspberry Pi.
-Sepcifically, John's Raspberry Pi.
+Specifically, John's Raspberry Pi.
 This guide explains how to work with your SD Card on your system using the Linux commands directly.

 If you wish to use the Makefile and the `make burn` recipe, you will need to alter the `burn` recipe to include the correct hostname and disk device name for your system.

-### Using native linux commands to copy the drive.img to your SD Card
+### Using native Linux commands to copy the drive.img to your SD Card

 Copy `retro.img` to your partitioned SD Card using the dd command.